doanhxd/Razer-Blade-15-Advanced-2018-Hackintosh/README.md

 I want to share my hackintosh configuration for this particular laptop with the whole world.
 This is not a step by step guide, rather a thing that can greatly help you on your way of turning this or similar laptop into a hackintosh.
 Though you can just grab and use this if you have same or very similar laptop model, I greatly encourage you not do so, but instead read all the things I will mention below and get some knowledge.

+## Hmmm...

+* Please create [USBMap](https://github.com/corpnewt/USBMap) or `USBPort.kext` (I use Hackintool to do this) after install for best USB plug experience (uncheck SSDT-USBX-LAPTOP in config.plist or remove it when using USBMap/USBPort.kext)

+* If you're using BCM9432Z Wifi card...
+Enable AirportBrcmFixup.kext(wifi) and all BrcmPatchRAM(bluetooth) kexts in config.plist

+* Create one-key cpufriend if you often use battery, power-plug always is not recommended for best performance

 Hardware
 ---